nextpyp/pyp/docs/guide/picking3d.rst

 Model evaluation
 ----------------

-Once the model has been trained, evaluation should be run on the entire dataset:
+Once the model has been trained, evaluation can be run on the entire dataset:

 #.
 Click on ``Particles Model`` (output of the :bdg-secondary:`Particle-Picking (train)` block) and select :bdg-primary:`Particle-Picking (eval)`

 #.
-Select the location of the ``Trained model (*.pth)`` using the file browser and adjust the evaluation parameters as needed (the file browser's default location will be the ``train/`` folder from the parent block)
+Select the location of the ``Trained model (*.pth)`` using the file browser, and adjust the evaluation parameters as needed (the file browser's default location will be the ``train/`` folder from the parent block)

 #.
 Click :bdg-primary:`Save`, :bdg-primary:`Run`, and :bdg-primary:`Start Run for 1 block`